 Prior is a business writer who had previously worked at the Dallas Business Journal before being hired by American Banker.
-He has covered private equity, commercial banking, hedge funds, family offices, and mergers and acquisitions in his career.
+He has also covered private equity, commercial banking, hedge funds, family offices, and mergers and acquisitions in his career.

 36) Cassandra/ @MONEYWITHCASS

 With TikTok being the new place for people to find how-tos, funny videos, etc., Canadian finance influencer Cassandra explains investing one short-form video at a time.
-She helps millennials and Gen-Zs understand what it looks like to invest in Canada/North America.
+She also helps millennials and Gen-Zs understand what it looks like to invest in Canada/North America.
 Her ultimate goal is to make financial literacy accessible to everyone.

 37) Pamela Ambler

-Ambler is a journalist who covers entrepreneurship, wealth, blockchain, and the crypto economy as a senior report across digital and print platforms.
+Ambler is a journalist who covers entrepreneurship, wealth, blockchain, and the crypto economy as a senior reporter across digital and print platforms.
 Before Forbes, she worked as an on-air foreign correspondent for Thomson Reuters’ broadcast team, where she reported on global markets, digital currency, and more.